 As well as the learning that we organise during the day, we also offer a range of out of school and after school clubs and activities.
 These are offered to different age groups at different times throughout the year.
 They include such areas as gymnastics, dance, choir, football, basketball, netball, chess, art, environmental learning and multi-sports.
-We also offer extra opportunities such as podcasting, and booster classes for our oldest children.
+We also offer extra opportunities such as coding, and booster classes for our oldest children.
+We also offer additional opportunities often across our three schools such as theatrical, music, dance performances, shared and specialist learning opportunities with local schools and groups and targeted opportunities such as for our more and most able children in areas of the curriculum.
 Children can learn to play an instrument such as violin, flute or a brass instrument.
 Many clubs are free.
 There is a small charge to cover our costs for instrumental tuition and specialist sports coaching.